 Lisa Henry is Professor of Anthropology at the University of North Texas.
 As an applied medical anthropologist, her research interests include food insecurity, globalization and health, indigenous healing systems, biomedicine and healthcare delivery, and anthropology in public health.
 Her regional specializations are the U.S. and the Pacific Islands.
 She has led over 25 research projects in 20 years on topics including food insecurity among college students, food insecurity and social capital, physician assistants, access to healthcare, rural health, community health centers, food choice and preference, obesity and globalization, physical activity, vaccinations, West Nile virus, death and dying, smoking, Cryptosporidiosis, Methicillin Resistant Staphylococcus aureus, perceptions of influenza, and indigenous healing.
 Most notably, she collaboratively studied the cultural integration of PAs in American medicine for over a decade and has received two grants in support of this research.
 She recently completed a collaborative project funded by the North Texas Food Bank investigating factors that influence food security in North Texas.
 She is currently investigating food insecurity among college students for the Dean of Student at UNT.
-She is the President of the National Association for the Practice of Anthropology (NAPA).
+She is the Past-President of the National Association for the Practice of Anthropology (NAPA).

 1999 Ph.D., Anthropology, Southern Methodist University

 1996 M.A., Anthropology, Southern Methodist University

 1991 B.A., Psychology, Southern Methodist University

 Selected Consulting Projects

 2014 - present, Henry, Lisa.
 Understanding Food Insecurity among UNT Students.
 Research for the UNT Dean of Students.